What We Have To Offer

 Offering hands-on folk art, craft experiences, and demonstrations in a family oriented setting, the CNCW workshop has been held annually since being founded in 1975 by Frances Christianson and members of the United Methodist Church.
 The workshop has given hundreds of persons, young and old, a chance to learn talents in an Ozark forest setting and take home beautifully handcrafted items.

 Classes are held at Shannondale Community Center's Timber Lodge, a United Church of Christ facility located 24 miles south of Salem, Missouri on Highway 19.
-Students at the workshop were able to choose from more than three dozen crafts.
-While adults enjoy craft classes, children are occupied with age appropriate programs.
+Students at the workshop are able to choose from more than three dozen crafts.
+While adults enjoy craft classes, children are occupied with age-appropriate programs.
 Besides taking classes, teenagers particularly enjoy our afternoon activities.

 Time to relax and have fun

 Classes are offered Monday through Friday mornings and some afternoons.
 Afternoons are for relaxing, swimming, working on class projects, taking part in planned tours, float trips on the Current River, shopping at Wobus Memorial Craft Center, demonstrations, or simply enjoying the Ozark setting.
 Scheduled evening entertainment includes live music, dancing, the annual Art Auction, and a talent show.
-Enjoy demonstrations such as herding by border collies, music, and guided nature hikes.
+Various demonstrations of Old-time skills, musical performances, and guided nature hikes are often part of the experience, too.
 A daily schedule is posted listing extra activities.